Pinguinsan/QPassword/README.md

 # QPassword
-Learning about passwords (salting, hashing, etc), GUI made in the Qt 5.7 framework
+Learning about passwords (salting, hashing, etc), GUI made in the Qt 5.7 framework.